-Many could say that Marcus didn’t deserve a happy ending for all the destruction he caused in other people’s lives, but when he’s around Angela (Barry), he is a totally different person.
+Many could say that Marcus didn’t deserve a happy ending for all the destruction he caused in other people’s lives, but he is a totally different person when he’s around Angela (Barry).
 He’s a better man, and I’m in his corner.
 He may have taken the longest route possible and go off the track along the way, yet he did prove that people can change.

 I think Boomerang is an underrated movie that deals with the highs and lows of falling in love.
 The cast and their performances are what won me over, and I think if you give it a chance, it may win you over too.
 7/10